slarse/repobee-csvgrades/README.md

 ```

 ### Authorized teachers (`--teachers` option)
-The `record-grades` command requires you to specify a set of teachers that are
+The `grades record` command requires you to specify a set of teachers that are
 authorized to open grading issues.
 This is to avoid having students trick the
 system.
 If an grading issue by an unauthorized user is found, a warning is
 emitted.
 This is both to alert the user about potential attempts at foul play,